-From the impressions of your child’s feet that you make with our Foam Impression Kit, and the information you provide us with, we design and construct a pair of orthotics that help to overcome the causes of Sever’s Disease.
-Our orthotics is constructed of thin, comfortable, durable, shock absorbent “space age” materials.
+From the impressions of your child's feet that you make with our Foam Impression Kit, and the information you provide us with, we design and construct a pair of orthotics that help to overcome the causes of Sever's Disease.
+Our orthotics are constructed of thin, comfortable, durable, shock absorbent "space age" materials.
 These materials compress as you place your weight on the orthotic, thus absorbing the shock of each step, rather than passing on these shocks to the growth plate, heel, and foot.
 When you remove your weight from the orthotic, the orthotic returns to its original shape and height (much like the shock absorbers on an automobile).
-This occurs because the materials we use have a “memory.”
+This occurs because the materials we use have a "memory."
 Also, these materials will comfortably keep the foot in its proper alignment.
 In addition, our orthotics are constructed to:

 - Cushion the painful heel.
 The proper padding will cushion and protect the heel each time your child steps on their foot.
 This will help to provide comfort when weight-bearing.

 - Optimally elevate the heel.
 When the rear portion of the heel is elevated the proper amount, the Achilles Tendon's forceful pull is reduced, thus lessening the tendon's pull on the growth plate.
 Without this abnormal pull on the growth plate, the chances of the growth plate becoming inflamed and painful are greatly reduced.
 This will reduce the chances of Sever's Disease occurring.
 (Heel lifts for Short Leg Syndrome can also be added, if needed).

 - Re-balancing the foot, and maintaining it in its proper alignment with our uniquely placed wedges, will help to control the biomechanical foot defects which predispose the foot to Sever's Disease.
 When the foot is in its proper alignment, the chances of Sever's Disease occurring is greatly reduced.